Skip nav to main content.

 What does the slash “/” mean in the ARM number?

 When looking at ARMs, the number before the slash represents how many years the rate is initially fixed, and the number after the slash is how often it adjusts after the initial fixed period.
-A 3/1 ARM is fixed for the first three years, and the rate adjusts each year after that.

 I've heard that ARMs get sold off to other lenders.
 Is that true?